Terms of Reference

 The Board will:

-• engage with the Deaf community from time to time as required
+• engage with the Deaf community and NZSL users from time to time as required

 • build key stakeholder relationships across public, private, and community sectors to achieve joint goals in relation to NZSL.